gerbeldo/rcell2/src/cellIDnoglib/README.md

 There is also _VCellID_, a friendlier and more automated graphical user interface for Cell-ID.

+Also under development are the functions in our `rcell2` R package, which streamline the single-cell segmentation and analysis workflow, entirely within R.

 I became tired of fighting with unincluded dependencies, and so tried autotools by following [this](https://robots.thoughtbot.com/the-magic-behind-configure-make-make-install) tutorial and using other web resources.
 It was useful to understand the code, and further resources can be found in the comments within the configure.ac and Makefile.am files, explaining each line.

 # Branch notes